chandrika1993/chandrika1993/README.md

 ---

 ### 🔭 What I’m working on
-- Full-stack Web and Mobile applications using TypeScript, React/ Angular, Ionic, Node.js, and Google Cloud Platform
+- Scalable Full-stack Web and Mobile applications using TypeScript, React/ Angular, Ionic, Node.js, and Google Cloud Platform
-- AI-native automation platforms and LLM-powered features
+- AI-native automation platforms and LLM-powered features  ]
-- Scalable full-stack systems using TypeScript, Node.js, and GCP
 - Improving reliability through test-driven, end-to-end development

 ### 👯 Open to collaborating on